• Home

 Our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 Unless explicitly stated, we spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

-As a tech writer, I've been taking notes and reviewing software every day for over a decade.
+As a tech writer, I've been taking notes and reviewing software every day for well over a decade.
 Note taking is something I have opinions about.
-Even after 10 years, I'm still fine-tuning the system I use.
+Even after all this, I'm still fine-tuning the system I use.
 I've done my best to leave my preferences out of the decision-making process here.
 For example, while I love text-heavy notes apps with support for Markdown (which shouldn't really be a surprise), I recognize that other people are looking for different things.
-If your favorite app isn't on the list, feel free to shout at me.
+If your favorite app isn't on the list, feel free to shout into the void.

 With so many apps to consider—and so many apps claiming to be notes apps—I had some pretty strict criteria for what made an app worthy of this list.